A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

 \subsubsection{Implementation and Training}

-We implement three full Bayesian architectures conditioned to learn a discrete-continuous distribution as in Vandal et al. (2018) \cite{vandal2018quantifying}: discrete-continuous fully connected neural network (DCFC), discrete-continuous convolutional neural network (DCCNN), and discrete-continuous very deep super resolution network (DCVDSR).
-DCVDSR, inspired by image super-resolution networks, is a convolutional neural network similar to DCCNN but incorporates a skip connection between the first and last hidden layers.
-All models have 3 layers with 512 hidden units per layer and ReLU activations.
-DCCNN and DCVDSR have filter sizes of 3.
+We implement three full Bayesian architectures conditioned to learn a discrete-continuous distribution as in Vandal et al. (2018) (Figure \ref{figure:models}).
+The ML models are trained without the ancillary datasets (e.g. current atmosphere conditions) used as inputs to MAIAC.

+The discrete-continuous fully connected neural network (DCFC) has three layers with 512 filters per layer.
+The discrete-continuous convolutional neural network (DCCNN) is of similar width and depth to DCFC and has a convolutional filter size of three.
+Finally, the discrete-continuous very deep super resolution network (DCVDSR), inspired by image super-resolution networks, is a convolutional neural network similar to DCCNN but incorporates a skip connection between the first and last hidden layers.
+The presence of the skip connection reformulates the task of the network as learning a residual function, or the difference between the output mapping and input \cite{he2016deep}.
+This reformulation improves performance by preconditioning the function as an identity mapping.
+Rather than adopting the common bottleneck type architecture, we opt to exclude pooling layers in all three designs.
+This choice is consistent with the task's dependence on relatively local information and helps to maintain temporal consistency in local features in the presence of global changes in the images.
+All models use ReLU activations.

-Over 200 GB of data from a two year period is divided into training (2016) and testing (2017) sets.
-Models are implemented in TensorFlow 2.0 and trained on 50 by 50 pixel patches using stochastic gradient descent and Adam optimization with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e-7$, a batch size of 16, and learning rate of $1e-4$ ~\cite{kingma2014adam}.
-For concrete dropout, hyperparameters tau and prior length-scale set to $1e-5$ and $1e-14$.
+Over 60 TB of data from a two year period is divided into training (2016-01-01 to 2016-12-31) and testing (2017-01-01 to 2017-12-31) sets.
+The training set was used to experiment with model designs while the test set was used exclusively to evaluate the model and prepare figures.
+Models are implemented in TensorFlow 2.0 and trained on 50 by 50 pixel patches for approximately eight hours using stochastic gradient descent and Adam optimization with $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=1e-7$, a batch size of 16, and learning rate of $1e-4$ ~\cite{kingma2014adam}.
+All three models use concrete dropout as described in Section \ref{section:BDL} for weight regularization and uncertainty quantification.
+For concrete dropout, hyperparameters tau and prior length-scale are set to $1e-5$ and $1e-14$.
+Code is available at \href{https://github.com/KateDuffy/maiac-emulator}{github.com/KateDuffy/maiac-emulator}.